umbraco/UmbracoDocs/Reference/Events/MediaService-Events-v9.md

 ### What happened to Creating and Created events?

-Both the MediaService.Creating and MediaService.Created events was obsoleted, because of this these was not moved over to notifications, and no longer exist.
+Both the MediaService.Creating and MediaService.Created events have been obsoleted.
+Because of this, these were not moved over to notifications, and no longer exist.
 Why?
 Because these events were not guaranteed to trigger and therefore should not have been used.
-This is because these events *only* triggered when the MediaService.CreateMedia method were used which is an entirely optional way to create media entities.
+This is because these events *only* triggered when the MediaService.CreateMedia method was used which is an entirely optional way to create media entities.
 It is also possible to construct a new media item - which is generally the preferred and consistent way - and therefore the Creating/Created events would not execute when constructing media that way.

 Furthermore, there was no reason to listen for the Creating/Created events because they were misleading.
 They didn't trigger before and after the entity had been persisted.
 Instead they triggered inside the CreateMedia method which never persists the entity.
 It constructs a new media object.